MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Prompts.md

 You can also change the default `Prompt` function:

-For example, the following modified `Prompt` function adds "[ADMIN]:" to the built-in PowerShell prompt when PowerShell is opened by using the "Run as administrator" option:
+For example, the following modified `Prompt` function adds `[ADMIN]:` to the built-in PowerShell prompt when PowerShell is opened by using the **Run as administrator** option:

 ```powershell
 function prompt {